 Some have asked how Island of Stone came to be.

 My first few books were very heavy on research.
 For Vril, I had to delve into Nazi history and secret organizations.
 For the Land In-Between, it was religion and demonology.
-For Slaying of the Bull, it was medieval Europe, Mongolian history and culture, and the Manichean religion.
-I also worked on a Sci-Fi mystery book during this time set on the Saturnian moon of Titan.
+For Slaying of the Bull, the themes were medieval Europe, Mongolian history and culture, and the Manichean religion.
+I also worked on a Sci-Fi mystery book during this time, set on Saturn’s moon Titan.
 All of these books took a lot of research.
 I mean, just a huge amount of research.
 We’re talking binders full of all sorts of things.

 It might not be inherently clear, but any book requires quite a bit of research.
-The story flows until you get to a point where your not sure if your being accurate.
+The story flows until you reach a point where you’re not sure you’re being accurate.
 Some simple oversight or inaccuracy can turn off some readers and pull them out of the story.
 As a writer, that is something you want to avoid at all costs.

 In any event, after writing these books, I was a bit worn out on the research front.
-I wanted my next book to be a simple stream-lined ghost story.
+I wanted my next book to be a simple, streamlined ghost story.
 I wanted to keep the characters minimal and the setting something familiar.
 The Island of Stone rose from this desire.
-Although the story grew to be more complex than originally intended, simplicity and minimal need for research were the catalysts behind the book.
-I love nature and I’m fascinated by isolation within its bosom.
-A small quaint cabin on an island deep in the wilderness seemed like a great place to have a ghost story.
-Throw some ruins on that island and some history and you have the building blocks for a great setting.
+Although the story grew more complex than originally intended, simplicity and minimal research were the catalysts behind the book.
+I love nature, and I’m fascinated by isolation within its bosom.
+A small, quaint cabin on an island deep in the wilderness seemed like a great place to have a ghost story.
+Throw some ruins on that island, and some history, and you have the building blocks for a great setting.
 Then, take a conflicted man full of grief and put him on said island, with no easy way to escape, and you have a character that can really be tested both mentally and physically.
-Hence, Island of Stone was born.
+Hence, the Island of Stone was born.

 Cheers!